-Visitors to Subiaco Museum will enjoy the permanent and changing exhibitions mounted in the museum’s five display rooms, as well as spaces in the city's Administration Centre and Subiaco Library.
+Visitors to Subiaco Museum will enjoy the permanent and changing exhibitions mounted in the museum’s galleries, featuring the City’s art and heritage collections.

 Tails of Urban Bushland: Birds, bugs, bush and buildings

 An exhibition of artworks by Barbara Haddy and photographs by Margaret Owen, readers of the Post newspaper may recognise some of Margaret’s photographs.